Atari History Timelines by Michael Current

 February 2: Dave Shepperd joined Atari (Coin-Op) as a computer programmer (the second programmer hired by Atari - source)

-February: Atari launched a Pinball Division, with operations to be located in a facility (house) on Division Street in Campbell CA (next door to the new Division Street home of Atari (Coin-Op) engineering).
-(Fun p415; ORubin in DP #52; source 5:35Atari VP research and development Al Alcorn would additionally be Pinball Division manager.
+February: Atari launched a Pinball Division, with engineering operations to be located in a facility (house) on Division Street in Campbell CA (next door to the new Division Street home of Atari (Coin-Op) engineering).
+(Fun p415; ORubin in DP #52; source 5:35Atari VP research and development Al Alcorn would additionally be Atari (Pinball) division manager.
 (Fun p414; Bristow deposition 8/6/82 p139) Robert Jonesi (Bob Jonesi), previously of Williams Electronics, Inc., would join the company as pinball designer and the new division's first employee.
 Atari electronics technician Steve Ritchie would be the division's second employee.
 (Fun p414 for month; important timing clues; source) Additional technicians shifted to Pinball would include Dan Corona and Rich Elston.
 (Fun p414; source 5:30)

 February?: Gene Lipkin, previously Atari (corporate) VP marketing (Coin-Op and Consumer marketing/sales)), would become Atari (corporate) VP marketing and general manager, Coin-Operated Division (Atari/Kee Games; new position).
 Michael C. Shea (Mike Shea) would join Atari (Consumer) as marketing director, Malcolm Kuhn would join Atari (Consumer) as director of sales, and Kerry M. Crosson, previously Barnes-Hind Pharmaceuticals director of marketing planning (source), would join Atari (Consumer) as new products manager, together replacing Lipkin in the roles).
 (Fun p169) (Sheldon Ritter remained Atari (Consumer) general manager.)